6 Tasty Desserts For The Carnivore Diet

 Use a water bowl underneath to prevent drying out.

-Depending on how strict you are, you could add natural sweeteners like honey, vanilla, cinnamon, and lemon zest.
+Depending on your strictness, you could add natural sweeteners like honey, vanilla, cinnamon, and lemon zest.

 Custard Tart